-Describe the ‘second popular movement for democracy’ of Nepal.
+Describe the second popular movement for democracy of Nepal.

-The protest soon became an indefinite strike in which Maoists and various other organisations joined.
-People defied curfew and took to the streets.
+- People defied curfew and took to the streets.

 - More than a lakh people gathered almost everyday to demand restoration of democracy.

 - Protesters in large numbers reached to the king and served an ultimatum.

 - The king gave half hearted concession but the leaders rejected.